avantasia/inventedAttack/README.md

 /proc/sys/net/ipv4/tcp_max_syn_backlog
 /proc/sys/net/ipv4/tcp_synack_retries

+If you want to monitor the half-open connections on the server you can try

+netstat -tuna | grep :443 | grep SYN_RECV

+Change 443 for whatever port you are using, also you can pipe again | wc -l to count the number of connections made, in my tests they stay in the range of 50-100.

 The fragmentation part makes no difference either.

 About the source IP spoofing I found it was the most effective part since